tangshuang/componer/README.md

 # Componer

 Componer is a workflow tool to help frontend developers to coding more easily.
 Support ES6.
-On the shoulders of gulp, bower, webpack, karma, jasmine and so one.
-THANKS!
+On the shoulders of gulp, bower, webpack, karma, jasmine and so on.

 ## Definition